|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 If a person is liable to be negatively influenced by the exercises which could result in the fabrication of memories, the therapist must take this into account when affirming the validity of such New Age techniques and hearsay from clients that are influenced by this thinking.

-On the next track, we will examine the influence of the feminist movement and assist you in evaluating how these attitudes may affect your practice related to ethics and repressed sexual abuse memories.
+In the next section, we will examine the influence of the feminist movement and assist you in evaluating how these attitudes may affect your practice related to ethics and repressed sexual abuse memories.

 The False Memory Syndrome: Experimental Studies